pashasaley/yapis/readme.md

-# My language for strings and little bit for a numbers :)
+# Strings and little bit for a numbers

 How to install